The Crow's Nest Farms

-The Crows Nest Farms is in the process of growing Virginia Pines and offering Fraser Firs for select customers.
+The Crows Nest Farms grows Virginia Pines and offers Fraser Firs for select customers.

 It takes a minimum of 5 years for our trees to reach approximately 6′ to 8′.
 Over their lifetime they receive numerous trimmings, weeding, and feedings.